qc-tum/chemtensor/README.md

 cmake --build .
 ````

-Currently, this will compile the unit tests, which you can run via `./chemtensor_test`.
+Currently, this will compile the unit tests, which you can run via `./chemtensor_test`, as well as the demo examples and Python module library.

 References